 Not much new has happened to the Scrambler other than new colours which are matte green or black.
 Power output sits at 59bhp.

-Triumph Modern Classics are still my favorite retro styled range from any manufacturer (even more than the Duke's).
+Triumph Modern Classics are still my favourite retro styled range from any manufacturer (even more than the Duke's).
 It will be interesting to see if they add more items to the aftermarket range to match the new 70's styling.

 Looking for Cafe Racer gear?
 Visit the...